SFB1158RDM/SFB1158_MRHuman/README.md

 - Run the script.
 Note: Make sure to have the required dependencies (such as SPM) installed and added to MATLAB's path.

+#### **dicomsens.m script**

+This MATLAB function is used for reading and editing DICOM (Digital Imaging and Communications in Medicine) files to perform anonymization.
+It specifically removes sensitive information such as date of birth (DOB), weight, and height from the DICOM files.

+**Use**
+To use this function, follow these steps:

+- Ensure that MATLAB is installed on your system.
+- Clone or download the script from the repository.
+- Open the dicomsens.m function in MATLAB.
+- Modify the paths defined in the function according to your specific project structure.
+- Call the dicomsens function with the following input arguments:

+- dicdir: Directory path for DICOM dictionary files.
+- IMAdir: Directory path where the original DICOM files are located.
+- fullfilename: Name of the DICOM file to be processed.
+- vpid1: Patient ID.
+- indcm: Input DICOM data.
+- outdcm: Output DICOM file path.
+-
+The function will read the DICOM file, remove the specified sensitive information (DOB, weight, and height), and write the modified DICOM data to the output file specified by outdcm.
+Note: Make sure to have the required DICOM dictionary files and dependencies set up correctly.

 ## Usage